WaxInteractiveCH/blox/README.md

 From the command line:

 1. Install `grunt-cli` globally with `npm install -g grunt-cli`.
-2. Navigate to the root `/scratch` directory, then run `npm install`. npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.
+2. Navigate to the root `/blox` directory, then run `npm install`. npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.
-2. Navigate to the root `/scratch` directory, then run `bower install`. npm will look at [bower.json](bower.json) and automatically install the necessary libraries listed there.
+2. Navigate to the root `/blox` directory, then run `bower install`. bower will look at [bower.json](bower.json) and automatically install the necessary libraries listed there.

 When completed, you'll be able to run the various Grunt commands provided from the command line.